-The Patient Voices Network is a community of patients, families and caregivers working with health care partners to improve our health care system.
+The Patient Voices Network is a community of patients, families and caregivers working together with health care partners to improve BC’s health system.

-Our story dates back to 2009, when we were created by the Ministry of Health as part of its Patients as Partners strategy.
-Since then we have been matching volunteers with health care partners who are seeking to engage patients in their efforts to improve quality of care.
-We were first supported by ImpactBC; in December 2015 this responsibility was transferred to the BC Patient Safety & Quality Council.
+Our story dates back to 2009 when we were created by the Ministry of Health as part of its Patients as Partners strategy.
+Since then, we’ve been matching volunteers with health care partners who are seeking to engage patients in their efforts to improve their quality of care.

 We provide the structure and supports for patient and health care partners to:

 - Create a shared understanding of challenges and opportunities, and